treeverse/lakeFS/docs/reference/security/external-principals-aws.md

 ## Administration of IAM Roles in lakeFS

-Administration referes to the management of the IAM roles that are allowed to authenticate to lakeFS.
+Administration refers to the management of the IAM roles that are allowed to authenticate to lakeFS.
 Operations such as attaching and detaching IAM roles to a user, listing the roles attached to a user, and listing the users attached to a role.
-Currently this is done through the lakeFS [External Principals API][external-principal-admin] and generated clients.
+Currently, this is done through the lakeFS [External Principals API][external-principal-admin] and generated clients.

 Example of attaching an IAM roles to a user: